puppetlabs/facter/README.md

 You can install cfacter into your system:

-`$ sudo make install`
+`$ make && sudo make install`

-By default, this will install cfacter into `/usr/local/bin`, using an install prefix of `/usr/local`.
+By default, this will install cfacter into `/opt/cfacter`.

-To install with a different prefix:
+To install to a different location, set the install prefix:

-`$ cmake -DCMAKE_INSTALL_PREFIX=/usr . && sudo make clean install`
+`$ cmake -DCMAKE_INSTALL_PREFIX=~/cfacter . && make clean install`

-This would install cfacter into `/usr/bin`.
+This would install cfacter into `~/cfacter`.

 Uninstall
 ---------